slavivanov/encharge-integrations-utilities/README.md

   - `clearValue`: boolean
     - Set to true if the value of the field has to be cleared when the operation is used in a recipe.

+- Property `responses` MIGHT be defined in `components`.
+If it lists a response with key of `default` this response will be used for service-wide response field mapping (as opposed to mapping fields from each individual operation).